The Mormon Station Historic Monument sign in front of the park along Jacks Valley Road.

 As research progressed, photographs were studied with attention paid to landmarks and camera angles.
 An archeological dig was then made to confirm the site of the old cabin.

 Logs were cut close to Genoa and a bare building completed for the allotted $5,000.
-Subsequent appropriations provided electric lighting and display shelves and cases, plus a small section of the stockade fence.
+Logs for the cabin and stockade arrived in August of 1947 and construction began in September.
+In December of 1947, construction was completed and visitors were allowed to tour the cabin and stockade on weekends throughout the winter.
+Subsequent appropriations over the years provided electric lighting and display shelves and cases, plus a small section of the stockade fence.
 Pioneer families donated or loaned documents and artifacts to open the museum.

 On September 5, 1957, Douglas County deeded the land and building to the State of Nevada for a Historic State Monument.
 In the spring of 1964 the stockade fence was extended to enclose the grounds.
 At this time the monument covered 2-1/2 acres.

 Today, the visitor will find a wonderful museum and stockade with indoor and outdoor exhibits pertaining to the history of the "Mormon Station" and Genoa.
 There are picnic tables, grills, and a large gazebo.
 The Gazebo is by reservation only and offers running water and electricity.
 This facility is used often during the summer months for family reunions, weddings, and group occasions.
 (There is a use fee for group areas.)

 Programs and activities take place in the park.
 Volunteers often assist within the park.
 The museum and stockade are open Tuesday —Sunday from 10 to 4 p.m, mid-May through mid-October.
 It is always best to check with the park for schedule changes and fees.
 Call (775) 782-2590.